 Lackawanna is a medium-sized city located in the state of New York.
 With a population of 17,965 people and six constituent neighborhoods, Lackawanna is the 103rd largest community in New York.

-Unlike some cities, Lackawanna isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Lackawanna are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Lackawanna is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Lackawanna is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Lackawanna who work in office and administrative support (14.64%), sales jobs (10.86%), and food service (7.56%).

 The per capita income in Lackawanna in 2010 was $20,480, which is low income relative to New York, and lower middle income relative to the rest of the US.
 This equates to an annual income of $81,920 for a family of four.
 However, Lackawanna contains both very wealthy and poor people as well.